RiddhimaSf/product-analytics-funnel/README.md

 ## 🔗 Preview / Use Case

-This project showcases end-to-end product analytics capabilities and is designed to simulate real-world decision support at Meta.
+This project showcases end-to-end product analytics capabilities and is designed to simulate real-world decision support at a product company.
 It can be used as part of a technical portfolio or job application.